Choose your settings

-You have to file taxes every year, whether or not your business is incorporated.
+There are several different types of businesses, including sole proprietorships, partnerships and corporations.
+You have to file taxes every year, regardless of whether your business is incorporated.
 Below are some tax strategies to implement throughout the year.

 Incorporated businesses